1958 Nickel Value Checker: Errors List, “D” & No Mint Mark Worth

 1958 Proof Nickel Value

-During the 1950s, dies were pickled in a 95% alcohol and 5% nitric acid solution to achieve this frosted aesthetic, with the fields subsequently polished away to leave them with a brilliant finish.
-Most coins in the 1958 Proof Set were well struck, including the Jefferson Nickel, though the coin becomes scarce in PR69 condition.
-Standard 1958 proof nickels without cameo designations typically trade around ten dollars, representing accessible entry points for collectors building Jefferson nickel sets.
+Proof dies in the 1950s were treated with a 95% alcohol and 5% nitric acid solution to create frosted devices, then the fields were polished to mirror brightness.
+The coin becomes scarce in PR69 condition.
+Standard examples without Cameo or Deep Cameo designations typically trade around $10, offering an accessible entry point for collectors building Jefferson nickel sets.

 1958 Proof Nickel Price/Grade Chart